 - For our fathers and sons, brothers, uncles, aunties, cousins, colleagues and friends, because we all need help sometimes and that’s OK.

 - In tribute to the people and services who are there to help us when it is not OK.

 - For ourselves and for each other, because it just feels good to sing and share a moment that feels OK.

 Mass Choral Event

-The project will culminate in mass choral event to be held in Brisbane on Saturday 27 July 2019.
-This profound and transformative opportunity to sing with a choir of thousands will be led by acclaimed conductor, Dr Jonathon Welch AM, with a special guest appearance by two-time ARIA Hall of Fame inductee, Glenn Shorrock, as well as QMF Artistic Director, Katie Noonan and many more.
+The project will culminate in mass choral event to be held in Brisbane on Saturday 27 July 2019 at the Brisbane Convention and Exhibition Centre.
+This profound and transformative opportunity to sing with a choir of thousands will be led by acclaimed conductor, Dr Jonathon Welch AM, with a special guest appearance by two-time ARIA Hall of Fame inductee, Glenn Shorrock and many more.